hyejeonc/nose-calculations/README.md

 ```

 To add geometrical information, you should add a length, cross-sectional area and perimeter information here:
-please add another elseif paragraph to avoid a confusion.
+add another elseif paragraph to avoid a confusion.

 ```matlab
 elseif noseGeom == 2 % 2: arctic